dottjt/plastic/articles/fringe.md

 Sure, there are times at night where I fall into an awful twitch.
 Usually in response to having so much responsibility around me, that I don't quite know how to cope.
 Although I suspect it's because of the huge-backlog of homeownership which taunts me in each frame of my existence.
 Is the avocado tree I planted going to suffer a heart-attack in the middle of the night?
 When will I have time to paint all these walls?
 And the who the fuck will build all this Ikea furniture?

 All questions which will surely adapt and rearrange themselves in due time, as the pressure continues it's cataclysmic rise into some kind of post-orgasmic monster.

+A young immigrant stares into my eyes, searing patiently with an immuninescent intensity set on forgotting his past.
+It's a psychological duel.

+Marrissa handed me the soap.